Chromatic Aberration: What is it and How to Avoid it

 For travel photography, it’s one of the best tips.
 High contrast scenes will make your lens suffer more to control the wavelengths and chromatic aberration will easily appear.
 Try to avoid the scenes where you have high contrast lights and wait for better light conditions.

 Another solution is to measure the light for shadows or lights, and don’t try to capture all the dynamic range.
 For example, if you are trying to capture a detail of the japan sakura.

-After your shoot in a high contrast scene, even following this steps, you will need to work in the RAW file to reduce the effect of the chromatic aberration.
-But at least, you will get your shot more clean and will be easy to reduce the effect.
+After your shoot in a high contrast scene, even following these steps, you will need to work in the RAW file to reduce the effect of the chromatic aberration.
+But at least, you will get your shot cleaner, and will be easy to reduce the effect.